x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/block-legacy-auth-2019-hybrid.md

 |Outlook Anywhere (RPC over HTTP)|Used by Outlook 2016 and earlier.|*BlockLegacyAuthRpc*|
 |Exchange Web Services (EWS)|A programming interface that's used by Outlook, Outlook for Mac, and third-party apps.|*BlockLegacyAuthWebServices*|

+Typically, when you block legacy authentication for a user, we recommend that you block legacy authentication for all protocols.
+However, you can use the *BlockLegacyAuth\** parameters (switches) on the **New-AuthenticationPolicy** and **Set-AuthenticationPolicy** cmdlets to selectively allow or block legacy authentication for specific protocols.

 ## What do you need to know before you begin?

 - Estimated time to complete each procedure: 3 minutes.

 - To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Outlook on the web mailbox policies" entry in the [Clients and mobile devices permissions](../../permissions/feature-permissions/client-and-mobile-device-permissions.md) topic.

 - Verify that modern authentication is enabled in your Exchange environment.

-- Verify your email clients and apps support modern authentication.

-- Verify that your Outlook desktop clients are running the minimum required updates.
+- Verify your email clients and apps support modern authentication (see the list at the beginning of the topic).
+Also, verify that your Outlook desktop clients are running the minimum required cumulative updates.
+For more information, see [Outlook Updates](https://support.office.com/article/472c2322-23a4-4014-8f02-bbc09ad62213).

 > [!TIP]
 > Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: [Exchange Server](https://go.microsoft.com/fwlink/p/?linkId=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkId=285351).

 ## Create and apply authentication policies

-The steps to create and apply authentication policies to block legacy authentication in Exchange Server 2019 are:
+The steps to create and apply authentication policies to block legacy authentication in Exchange 2019 in hybrid environments are:

 1. Create the authentication policy.